 While developers have no leverage as individuals, as a collection the balance of power reverses.
 Lets go over an hypothetical example:

 Apple declines an app from its appstore, citing a technicality which is enforced inconsistently and without much detail on how to fix it.
 A developer who has spent 6 months working on it and personal funds to design and market it, appeals to the developer union for help.
 In response, the union instructs its members to suspend all in-app purchases for a day.
 For each infraction, Apple loses millions of dollars on IAP commissions.

 Now, it’s suddenly viable for Apple to hire more (and better) reviewers and to actually provide meaningful feedback in appstore reviews – maybe even start an active dialog before declining a submission outright.
 This requires more resources from Apple, but if the alternative is millions lost per infraction, they are forced to accommodate the people who enable their ecosystem.

 (Naturally, for this to work, union members have to comply and act as a single entity.
 Lets assume they do for the purpose of this post)

 One can only dream

-This post is more hypothetical than practical - I don't really see a software developer union happening, unless something changes radically.
+This post is more hypothetical than practical – I don’t really see a software developer union happening, unless something changes radically.
 One of the greatest software development moves has been the healthcare platforms like the salesforce health cloud which is very useful in the field.
 In the healthcare field, software like this should have HIPAA compliance.
 For other healthcare software options, read about it here.
-We are inherently a spoiled bunch, with our profession being more in demand than ever before and it's hard for us to imagine our favorite tech company disowning us while we are living comfortably in their ecosystem.
+We are inherently spoiled bunch, with our profession being more in demand than ever before and it’s hard for us to imagine our favorite tech company disowning us while we are living comfortably in their ecosystem.

 I would like to see some community leaders ban together and try to apply some leverage against the offending tech companies once in a while.
 Here’s to hoping that the 21st century